 - a.
-Submit a New Related-Field Degree Program Application Part 1.
-DEAC reviews the application and selects the courses required for review based on the selection criteria under Section III.B.1 for Degree programs above, DEAC sends the institution a letter indicating the courses required for submission.
+Submit a Change in Educational Offerings Application.
+DEAC reviews the application and selects the courses required for review based on the selection criteria under Part Two, Section III.B.1.
+DEAC sends the institution a letter indicating the courses required for submission.
+The institution must submit the courses within 60 days.
 The institution will receive an invoice for the review fee. - b.
-Submit a New Related-Field Degree Program Application Part 2, including the identified courses for off-site subject specialist review.
-The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partly met or unmet standards. - c.
+Submit a Degree Program Educational Offerings Report, including the identified courses for off-site subject specialist review.
+The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partially met or unmet standards.

+- c.
 The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
 DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing. - 2.
 Addition of a New Related-Field Non-Degree Program or Vocational Program: This involves any addition of a new non-degree program or vocational program in a related field of study consistent with the educational offerings reviewed when the institution was last evaluated.